tredontho/purescript-book/text/chapter9.md

 ## Chapter Goals

 This chapter focuses on the `Aff` monad, which is similar to the `Effect` monad, but represents _asynchronous_ side-effects.
 We'll demonstrate examples of asynchronously interacting with the filesystem and making HTTP requests.
-We'll also cover how to manage sequential and parallel execution of asynchronous effects.
+We'll also cover managing sequential and parallel execution of asynchronous effects.

 ## Project Setup